mikolalysenko/vectorize-text/README.md

 * `options` is an optional object of parameters

     + `options.font` is the font to use (default: `"normal"`)
-    + `options.triangles` if set, then output a triangulation instead of a planar graph
+    + `options.triangles` if set, then output a triangulation
-    + `options.polygons` if set, output a list of polylines instead of a
+    + `options.polygons` if set, output a list of polygons

-**Returns** A planar graph encoding the vectorized text, represented as an object with two properties.
+**Returns** The returned value depends on the type of geometry

+* *Planar graph*: This is the fastest output format.
+A JSON object encoding the embedding of an oriented planar graph, with the following properties:

+    + `edges` are the edges of the graph
+    + `positions` are the positions

+* *Polygon list*: A list of complex polygons encoded as arrays of positions.
+This format is most suitable for SVG and GeoJSON output

+* *Triangulation*: This format may be most suitable for WebGL/rendering applications.
+A 2D oriented simplicial complex encoded as a list of cells and positions, represented by a JSON object with two properties

-* `cells` are the cells of the complex
+    + `cells` are the faces of the triangulation, encoded as triples of indices into the vertex array
-* `positions` are the positions
+    + `positions` are the positions of the vertices in the triangulation

 # Credits
 (c) 2014 Mikola Lysenko.
 MIT License